-Lagman said this, "Acts of terrorism are not necessarily equivalent to actual rebellion and the consequent requirements of securing public safety."
-He also said that the reasons of Duterte in declaring martial law "Must be factually correct" and "may not be arbitrary or capricious in appreciation of facts."
+Lagman said this, "Acts of terrorism are not necessarily equivalent to actual rebellion and the consequent requirement of securing public safety."
+He also said that the reasons of Duterte in declaring martial law "must be factually correct" and "may not be arbitrary or capricious in appreciation of facts."

 Lagman also claims the absence of culpable purpose in Marawi, which is, 'removing the Philippines or a part thereof from allegiance to the Republic or preventing the President or Legislature from exercising their powers and prerogatives,' and in addition, Lagman said that Duterte's factual assertions to justify martial law was inaccurate or hyperbolic.

 However, Justice Mariano del Castillo isn't swayed by Lagman's statement.
 Justice del Castillo said, "The military casualty count as of last Sunday is already 58 soldiers, Congressman.
 Dead soldiers of ours.
 And there are 25,000 evacuees now in Iligan City.
 So for you the situation is still not that serious for Martial Law to … I mean, Martial Law will only be with us for 60 days, assuming that he (Duterte) won't lift the proclamation earlier.
 With all the safeguards, I don't know why you are so worried."